Many Christmas Traditions Can Be Traced Back to Celtic Roots

 Holly is one of the main plants that flourish during the winter season.
 It is believed to bring happiness and eternal life.
 You can find it anywhere, which means there’s more than enough for families to fashion fresh holly into a ring and place it on the front door like a wreath.
 When picking holly, look for well-colored leaves with ripe berries.
 Holly is sensitive, so avoid exposing it to direct heat from the sunlight.

-There’s always a big debate about when to put up or take down Christmas.
+There’s always a big debate about when to put up or take down Christmas decorations.
 According to Celtic traditions, the official date to take down all Christmas decorations is January 6th.
 What happens if you decide to start cleaning early?
 It’s considered bad luck to take decorations down earlier.

 The Candle in the Window